 Legg Calve Perthes disease usually occurs in children aged 4-10 years.
 Mean age is 7 years.
 Mostly, the disorder is unilateral.

-It affects 1 in 10,000 children with male to female ratio being 5:1.
+It affects 1 in 10,000 children with a male to female ratio being 5:1.
 The disease is more commonly seen in less densely populated areas and lower socioeconomic class

 Both hips are involved in fewer than 10% of cases in a successive manner.
 That means both hips are never at the same stage of disease)

-The condition is also known by names like coxa plana, Legg-Perthes’ disease, Perthes disease, osteochondritis deformans coxa juvenilis and pseudocoxalgia.
+The condition is also known by names like coxa plana, Legg-Perthes’ disease, Perthes disease, osteochondritis deformans coxa juvenilis, and pseudocoxalgia.